raspberrypilearning/getting-started-with-raspberry-pi-lesson/Lesson-1/lesson-plan-1.md

 6. As an extension task, ask students to compare a Raspberry Pi to a desktop computer.
 What are the similarities?
 What are the differences?
 In what situations could you use a Raspberry Pi instead of a desktop computer? (e.g. in a weather station)

 ##Plenary

-Distribute the labels and Raspberry Pi worksheet, and ask students to complete the labelling of the Raspberry Pi to include:
+Students are to label a Raspberry Pi to include:

 - all inputs (and where they connect to the Pi)
 - all outputs (and where they connect to the Pi)